-Biochar is an organic soil amendment that sequesters soil carbon (C) that has received much attention in recent years to stabilize PTEs in polluted sites (El-Naggar et al., 2018).
+Biochar can be used for a number of applications including as a soil amendment that sequesters soil carbon (C) and for stabilization of PTEs in polluted sites (El-Naggar et al., 2018).
 Biochar is a carbon-rich, porous organic material which is prepared in a limited or no oxygen conditions by pyrolysis of organic wastes, including crop and animal residues, urban waste, wood byproduct (Vickers, 2017; Ankita Rao et al., 2023).
 The organic surface functional groups of biochar such as carboxylic and phenolic groups provide cation exchange capacity in soils (Tomczyk et al., 2020).
 Addition of biochar to the soil not only improves the soil chemical and physical properties, but also reduces the bioavailability of PTEs in contaminated soils through some physicochemical processes such as sedimentation, complexation, and electrostatic adsorption (Bandara et al., 2020; Deng et al., 2019; Derakhshan Nejad et al., 2018).
 The complexation of Ni with oxygen-containing functional groups on biochar surfaces including carboxyl, ether, carbonyl, and hydroxyl, has been identified as a key mechanism for Ni immobilization in soil (Alam et al., 2018; El-Naggar et al., 2018).
-Electrostatic attraction of Ni by negatively charged functional groups on the surfaces of biochar is another potential mechanism for soil Ni stabilization (Ahmad et al., 2014).
+Electrostatic attraction of Ni by negatively charged functional groups on the surfaces of biochar is another potential mechanism for Ni stabilization in soil (Ahmad et al., 2014).
 Increased soil pH following the application of biochar also promotes Ni adsorption reactions (Uchimiya et al., 2010).
 However, the efficiency of biochar prepared from different feedstocks and under different production conditions in stabilizing PTEs in soils can vary significantly (Dey et al., 2023).